 It is very easy to travel between the three cities.
 You can do so either by train, bus, or private car.
 Our choice of transport is the train.
 Its ecological footprint is lower, and to us, it’s the most comfortable way of traveling.
 Numerous daily trains connect Seville and Córdoba.
 While the fast ones take some 45 minutes, the slow ones take about 1 hour and 20 minutes.
 From Seville to Granada, there are fewer daily trains, and the journey takes between 2.5 and 3 hours on a fast train and 4 hours on a regular one.
 There are even fewer daily trains from Córdoba to Granada, which take 1 hour 30 minutes to 2 hours 20 minutes.

 As mentioned above, there are tones of things to see in Seville, so any Andalusia itinerary must include this outstanding city.
-We suggest you reserve 1 or 2 days for its massive old town.
+If you are spending 3 days in Seville we suggest you reserve 1 or 2 days for its massive old town.
 Its epicenter and the city’s most famous landmark is the famous Seville Cathedral.
 This gothic church used to be a mosque, and its iconic Giralda tower is a remnant of those times.
 Next to it, the Real Alcázar has a similar story: a former Muslim fort converted into a royal palace.
 Next to the River Guadalquivir, you should not miss the beautiful Torre del Oro from the 13th century.
 About 1 kilometer south of the Old Town, you’ll find the impressive Plaza de España and the adjacent Maria Luisa Park.
 This wonderful green oasis is the home of loads of tree species and some outstanding museums.